KennethHoff/Misc-Testing/Backend/Analyzers/Oxx.Backend.Analyzers/Oxx.Backend.Analyzers/Oxx.Backend.Analyzers/Readme.md

 A .NET Standard project with implementations of sample analyzers and code fix providers.
 **You must build this project to see the results (warnings) in the IDE.**

-- [SampleSemanticAnalyzer.cs](SampleSemanticAnalyzer.cs): An analyzer that reports invalid values used for the `speed` parameter of the `SetSpeed` function.
-- [SampleSyntaxAnalyzer.cs](SampleSyntaxAnalyzer.cs): An analyzer that reports the company name used in class definitions.
+- [RequiredPropertyAnalyzer.cs](RequiredPropertyAnalyzer.cs): An analyzer that reports properties that are not required.
-- [SampleCodeFixProvider.cs](SampleCodeFixProvider.cs): A code fix that renames classes with company name in their definition.
-The fix is linked to [SampleSyntaxAnalyzer.cs](SampleSyntaxAnalyzer.cs).
+- [RequiredPropertyCodeFixProvider.cs](RequiredPropertyCodeFixProvider.cs): A code fix that adds the `required` keyword to the property.
+The fix is linked to [RequiredPropertyAnalyzer.cs](RequiredPropertyAnalyzer.cs).

 ### Oxx.Backend.Analyzers.Sample
 A project that references the sample analyzers.
 Note the parameters of `ProjectReference` in [Oxx.Backend.Analyzers.Sample.csproj](../Oxx.Backend.Analyzers.Sample/Oxx.Backend.Analyzers.Sample.csproj), they make sure that the project is referenced as a set of analyzers.